SpektacleFR/Libertatem-Browser/README.md

 Fixed Reload-Redirect issue, where it would count as a 'Visited Page'

 Styling is a little bit better, and input boxes will no longer get long when you squish the window.

+No Longer uses CEFSHARP, but still is chromium based, using PyQt5 WebEngine.

 CROSS-COMPATABILITY BABY!!!